Age Requirements (2017-18 School Year)

 If you are enrolling your child between June 26-August 11, 2017, please visit our Student Wellness & Support Services Office as school offices are closed for the summer.

 Any child whose family resides in the Franklin-McKinley School District boundaries is guaranteed access to a free public education.
+The District does not require proof of legal residency as a condition of enrollment.
 No family will be denied access to school because of their immigration status.